Bruce Museum: History

 The Bruce Museum was originally built as private home 1853 for lawyer, clergyman and historian Francis Lister Hawks.
-In 1858 a wealthy textile merchant member of the New York Cotton Exchange Robert Moffat Bruce (1822-1908) bought the house and property.
-In 1908 he deeded his mansion to the town of Greenwich for it to be used "as a natural history, historical and art museum, for the use and benefit of the public."
+In 1858, a wealthy textile merchant and member of the New York Cotton Exchange, Robert Moffat Bruce (1822–1908) bought the house and property.
+In 1908, he deeded his mansion to the town of Greenwich for it to be used "as a natural history, historical and art museum, for the use and benefit of the public."

-The Museum's first exhibition opened in 1912, featuring the Greenwich Society of Artists.
-The Greenwich Society of Artists exhibited annually at the Bruce from 1912-1926.
+The museum's first exhibition opened in 1912, featuring the Greenwich Society of Artists.
+The society exhibited annually at the Bruce from 1912 to 1926.
 Several of those artists were also members of the Cos Cob Art Colony.
-The Museum's early holdings include paintings, drawings, watercolors, and notebooks of Cos Cob Art Colony artists including George Wharton Edwards, Hobart Jacobs, Leonard Ochtman, and Mina Ochtman.
+The Museum's early holdings include paintings, drawings, watercolors, and notebooks of Cos Cob Art Colony artists, including George Wharton Edwards, Hobart Jacobs, Leonard Ochtman and Mina Fonda Ochtman.